buaa-icf/openharmony_tpc_samples/dialogs/README.md

   customStyle: true
 })

-// 在自定义组件即将析构销毁时将dialogControlle删除和置空
-aboutToDisappear() {
+// Delete dialogController and set it to undefined when the custom component is about to be destroyed. aboutToDisappear() {
-  delete this.dialogController, // 删除dialogController
+  delete this.dialogController, // Delete dialogController.
-  this.dialogController = undefined // 将dialogController置空
+  this.dialogController = undefined // Set dialogController to undefined.
 }

 onAccept() {